scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 impractical for many data-oriented workloads, that require more RAM and local storage, longer compute times, and complex dependencies.
 The AWS Batch service, on the other hand, offers a platform for these workloads.
-Batch does XXX, XXX and XXX.
-One of the main advantages of batch, relative to the provisioning of your own compute instances is that it abstracts away the exact details of the infrastructure that is needed, offering instead relatively straight-forward abstractions: a *job*,
+Batch does XXX, XXX and XXX. |warning| One of the main advantages of batch, relative to the provisioning of your own compute instances is that it abstracts away the exact details of the infrastructure that is needed, offering instead relatively straight-forward abstractions: a *job*,